Dr. Earl Cotman followed his dreams, helps the next generation

 Radiation oncologist will soon mark 30th anniversary of his graduation from the College of Medicine.

-By: Joan Andrek
+By Joan Andrek

 H. Earl Cotman, MD.
 Photo by Priscilla Santos